(Updated January of 2023)

 Hopefully, you’ll never need to worry over an injury caused by a careless driver.
 However, if you or a family member are seriously hurt in a Spokane pedestrian collision you should know about the insurance benefits available.

 CCD Law offers a free consultation to victims and their family members after any personal injury accident in Spokane, Eastern Washington, and Northern Idaho.
+There’s no obligation to you.
 It’s a confidential way to learn what an injury may be worth and about the rights you and your family have after an accident.